Documentation

 Use the user token (Admin) whenever possible to properly identify the requester.
 The app token (ctx.authToken) should only be used when the user can't access the requested service.

-When making external requests to a GraphQL API app, declare the user token in the VtexIdClientAutCookie HTTP header.
+When making external requests to a GraphQL API of an app, include the user token in the VtexIdclientAutCookie HTTP header.
 The requester must have a role that includes the resource and product defined in the endpoint's @auth directive.

 Example (cURL):